| Case

 become a web property that has value, and has a rating with the search

+engines to ensure a useful shelf-life.
 “Search engine marketing works for Galleon because we are

 selling niche products.
 Perhaps this is typical of many companies